 1. SAWDUST EXCLUDER PLATE TO PREVENT CLOGGING OF MOVING PARTS

 KEEP WORKING PARTS LUBRICATED

-I leave it to the reader to decide how much of a problem was caused by all this careless vice fitting that was going on in the 1920s and 30s, but suffice to say Record go on to acknowledge (in the same patent) that the problem was already solved by their ‘screw and nut cover’ (see previous section) which they invented 10 years earlier.
+I leave it to the reader to decide how much of a problem was caused by all the careless vice fitting going on in the 1920s, but suffice to say Record go on to acknowledge (in the same patent) that the problem was already solved by their ‘screw and nut cover’ (see previous section) which they invented several years earlier.

-The new design (below) has a separate metal housing that is attached to the rear jaw carriage with two bolts which means the the half nut can be removed for cleaning even after the vice has been fixed to the bench.
+The new design (below) has a separate metal housing that is attached to the rear carriage with two bolts and this means the the half nut can be removed for cleaning even after the vice has been fixed to the bench.

-In the improved design one end of the flat bar is inserted into a castellated nut on the inside of the front jaw that is held under tension by a large watch spring.
-The spring causes the bar to push the half nut against the screw until the QR lever is activated(it is odd that Record did not include this feature in their patent application, since it is a genuine improvement.
-A possible explanation is that Woden had already described a detachable screw housing in their 1906 patent GB190625134A), although they do not make any particular claims for it)):
+It is odd that Record did not include this feature in their patent application, since it is a genuine improvement.
+A possible explanation is that Woden had already described a detachable screw housing in their 1906 patent (GB25134), although they do not make any particular claims for it.

 At this stage you will note that the ‘excluder plate’ is rendered even more redundant, since it is no longer necessary to get at the nut from the top.